eljefe303030/Melius/README.md

 To inside the Data folder of your Stock Game folder e.g. into C:\Melius\Stock Game\Data

+If your version of Starfield came with the Constellation and Old Mars skins, you can copy these files over too into the stock game folder, these files if you have them are as follows:

+1. Constellation - Localization.ba2
+2. Constellation - Textures.ba2
+3. Constellation.esm
+4. OldMars - Localization.ba2
+5. OldMars - Textures.ba2
+6. OldMars.esm

 If you get a message like the below, choose 'No'
 ![Missing content](https://github.com/user-attachments/assets/60522711-6dde-46b1-a8e6-c006d28eca17)

 If the update has removed any mods, you'll get the following message, choose 'Yes'
 ![Content not present](https://github.com/user-attachments/assets/d66fafc1-2c54-4adf-9b72-a52b55667c1b)

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)